Trout has surgery on broken wrist, out 4-8 weeks

 "I just talked to Mike; he just got out of surgery.
 He feels great," Nevin said before the Angels finished a series against the San Diego Padres.
 "The surgery went well.
 We spoke to the doctor a minute ago, but it sounds like everything went great."

-Nevin said the team's medical staff determined surgery was the only viable option to heal the fractured left wrist.
+Nevin said the team's medical staff determined surgery was the only viable option to heal Trout's fractured left wrist.

-Also Wednesday, two-way All-Star Shohei Ohtani was in the lineup as the designated hitter a day after coming out the game in the sixth inning due to a blister on the middle finger of his pitching hand.
+Also Wednesday, two-way All-Star Shohei Ohtani was in the lineup as the designated hitter a day after coming out the game in the sixth inning because of a blister on the middle finger of his pitching hand.
 Ohtani said then that he's not planning on pitching in the All-Star Game next week in Seattle.
 It remains to be seen whether he'll DH for the American League.

-In Monday's game, Trout fouled off a 0-1 pitch from Nick Martinez leading off the eighth inning and immediately shook his left arm.
-Nevin and a trainer came out to check on the slugger and he left the game.
+In Monday's game, Trout fouled off an 0-1 pitch from Nick Martinez leading off the eighth inning and immediately shook his left arm.
+Nevin and a trainer came out to check on the slugger, and he left the game.

 "It just remains to be seen how Mike's hand responds when he starts doing the treatments and his rehab," Nevin said.
 "I know he's anxious to get going.
 He was happy he could get this done right away so he can get back to the team as quick as possible."